chainguard-dev/edu/content/open-source/slsa/what-is-slsa.md

 ### Build Track

-Focusing on an artifact's [_provenance_](/software-security/glossary/#provenance), the SLSA build track outlines three levels designed to provide verification that artifacts meet build expectations.
+Focusing on an artifact's [_provenance_](/software-security/glossary/#provenance), the build track outlines three levels designed to provide verification that artifacts meet build expectations.
+Establishing provenance gives consumers information about who and what built an artifact, in addition to how it was built.
+Comparing an artifact’s expected and actual provenance gives consumers the tools to stop supply chain threats in their tracks by ensuring artifacts are constructed from trustworthy materials, by credible sources.

 ### Build Level 1
 *Package has provenance showing how it was built.
 Can be used to prevent mistakes but is trivial to bypass or forge.*